-- (1) The Minister may, after consulting the Council and the Centre, and on conditions and for a period determined by the Minister, exempt from compliance with- - (a) any of the provisions of this Act- - (i) a person; - (ii) an accountable institution; or - (iii) a category of persons or accountable institutions; - (b) any or all of the provisions of this Act, a person or category of persons or an accountable institution or category of accountable institutions in respect of any one or more categories of transactions. - (2) Any exemption referred to in subsection (1)- - (a) must be by notice in the Gazette and may be withdrawn or amended by the Minister, after consulting with the Council and the Centre; - (b) must be tabled in Parliament before being published in the Gazette.
+- (1) The Minister may, after consulting the Centre, and on conditions and for a period determined by the Minister, exempt from compliance with- - (a) any of the provisions of this Act- - (i) a person; - (ii) an accountable institution; or - (iii) a category of persons or accountable institutions; - (b) any or all of the provisions of this Act, a person or category of persons or an accountable institution or category of accountable institutions in respect of any one or more categories of transactions. - (2) Any exemption referred to in subsection (1)- - (a) must be by notice in the Gazette and may be withdrawn or amended by the Minister, after consulting the Centre; and - (b) must be tabled in Parliament before being published in the Gazette. - (3) Before the Minister issues, withdraws or amends an exemption referred to in subsection (1), the Minister must- - (a) in the Gazette, give notice where a draft of the exemption or withdrawal notice of an exemption will be available and invite submissions; and - (b) consider submissions received.